 Italian Knightly Combat

 Our Italian Knightly Combat program teaches the arte delle armi, which is the martial art of the 15th Century knight or man at arms.
 This system teaches the arts of wrestling, the dagger, use of the longsword in one or two hands, pollaxe and spear.
 Our source are the works of Fiore Furlano de Cividale d’Austria, delli Liberi da Premariacco, who left us four illustrated versions of his text.
-Students start with the longsword and with the dagger.
+Students start with the longsword and with the wrestling or dagger material before incorporating the pollaxe and spear material.
+More information can be found in our Italian Knightly Combat Training Manual.

 The Italian Rapier training program concentrates on the early 17th Century fencing systems described by Nicolleto Giganti (Scola, overo, teatro, Venice 1606, and Libro Secondo di Niccoletto Giganti Venetiano, Pisa 1608) and Ridolfo Capoferro (Gran Simulacro dell’arte e dell’usco della Scherma, Siena 1610).
 The Italian rapier is a straight double edges sword, typically with some form of complex hilt and possessing a blade of between 94-107cm (37″-42″).
 Italians were noted for their skill with this weapon from the 17th through to 19th centuries.
-Our rapier fencing material is primarily taken from Nicoletto Giganti’s Scola, overo, teatro and is supplemented by later authors such as Ridolfo Capoferro, Nicola Terracusa e Ventura, and Paolo Bertelli
+Our rapier fencing material is primarily taken from Nicoletto Giganti’s Scola, overo, teatro and is supplemented by later authors such as Ridolfo Capoferro, Nicola Terracusa e Ventura, and Paolo Bertelli.
+Students start with the single rapier, adding rapier & dagger and rapier & cape as they progress.
+More information can be found in our Italian Rapier Training Manual.

 Italian Greatsword & Polearms